 The Government has powers to require local authorities setting "excessive Council Tax increases" to hold a local referendum on the level of Council Tax.
-The level of excessiveness is set at 2% but may be different in subsequent years.
+The level of excessiveness is set at 2% or £5 increase but may be different in subsequent years.